 What’s the Best Beard Brush vs Comb?

-Ultimately, what is considered the “best” comb or brush depends on your own preferences and style.
+Ultimately, what is considered the “best” beard brush vs comb depends on your own preferences and style.
 You are also the one best able to tell what your beard needs.
-Picking the perfect personal beard brush or comb starts first with understanding what the benefits of a high-quality tool are verses the potentially damaging effects of a lower-quality comb or brush.
+In short, picking the perfect personal beard brush or comb starts first with understanding what the benefits of a high-quality tool are verses the potentially damaging effects of a lower-quality comb or brush.